The Circle of Hope Begins in Your Closet

 - Domestics: linens, curtains, blankets, etc.

-- Electronics: TVs, stereos, radios, VCRs, DVD players, etc. in working condition
+- Electronics: newer flat-screen TVs, stereos, radios, VCRs, DVD players, etc. in working condition

 - Furniture: dressers, tables, sofas (not sofa beds), bed frames, (except waterbed frames) etc.

 To help you determine your donations fair market value, refer to the Donation Valuation Guide (PDF) that offers average prices in our stores for items in good condition.

 - No soiled or broken furniture that can’t be resold

 - No household chemical products such as pesticides, paint, paint thinner, drain cleaner, oven cleaner, aerosols, and other environmentally-unfriendly waste products